predicador37/pyjstat/README.rst

-**LAST RELEASE 1.0**: update to 1.0 version is highly recommended, since it supports JSON-stat 2.0 and brings other improvements.
+**LAST RELEASE 2.0**: update to 2.0 version is highly recommended, since it supports JSON-stat 2.0 and brings other improvements.
+Also, Version 2.X starts to **support Pandas 1.X, and won't have backwards compatibility**.

 =======
 pyjstat